Skip to Content

 There are a lot of different factors to consider when finding the best hair products for your needs.
 One of the biggest natural hair mistakes is only going by your curl pattern to decide which products you need.

-Two people with the same looking hair could in fact have very different needs, so it’s important to understand your hair’s porosity, condition and thickness.
+Two people with the same-looking hair could have very different needs, so it’s important to understand your hair’s porosity, condition, and thickness.
 Pay attention to how your curls react.

 Do they look weighed down?
 This could be because your products are too heavy.
 Do you suffer from frizz?